Skip to content

 Freight train in front of mine in the background

-Against the background of Germany and the EU as major raw material importers, this new brochure focuses on South Africa, which is one of the largest raw material producers in the world.
-Historically, it has played an important role in meeting Europe's raw material needs, which continues to this day.
-On the basis of the metals iron ore, manganese, platinum group metals and gold, insights into the manifold human rights and ecological challenges in the appropriation, extraction and transport of raw materials are shown and placed in the current context of German and European raw material policy.
+Against the background of Germany and the EU as major importers of raw materials, this new brochure focuses on South Africa, one of the world's largest producers of raw materials.
+Historically, it played an important role in meeting Europe's demand for raw materials, which continues to this day.
+Using the metals iron ore, manganese, platinum group metals and gold, insights into the manifold human rights and ecological challenges in the appropriation, extraction and transport of raw materials are shown and placed in the current context of German and European raw materials policy.

 In the accompanying podcast, Thumeka Magwangqana from Sinethemba Marikana Women’s Collective and journalist Thapelo Lekgowa also report on the challenges on the ground.

-This publication has received financial support from Commitment to Global and this Federal Ministry for Economic Cooperation and Development (BMZ) created.
-For the content of the publication are solely responsible to the publishers; the positions shown here do not reflect the position of the donors.
+This publication was funded by Commitment to Global and this Federal Ministry for Economic Cooperation and Development (BMZ) created.
+The contents of the publication are Only the publishers are responsible; the positions shown here do not reflect the position of the donors.